-When ranking up a Champion, you’ll need to sacrifice other Champions of the same rank.
+When ranking up a Champion, you’ll need to sacrifice other Champions of the same Rank.
 However, take care not to rush.
 If you get rid of Champions you may want or need later, you’ll regret it.
-Instead, level up lower-ranked Champions and use them as sacrifices instead!
+Instead, level up lower-ranked Champions to act as “food” for your stronger Champions, and use them as sacrifices instead!

 Our list of RAID: Shadow Legends tips also comes with its share of essential things to avoid.
 Some merely involve changing your mindset, while others tie directly to your strategic choices.

 Don’t get overwhelmed by the choice of your first Champion

 When the brief battle tutorial ends, you (the hero of the story) will receive the opportunity to save one of the four starter Champions.
 Whether or not you decide to go with Athel of the Sacred Order, Elhain of the High Elves, Galek of the Orcs, or Kael of the Dark Elves, don’t fret too much about your choice.
 All four Champions are available to earn throughout the game.
 You can start by simply picking the Faction you most identify with, or the Champion whose design you enjoy the most.

 Throughout the course of your adventure within RAID: Shadow Legends, you may find yourself outclassed by enemy hordes or trying to work with new Champions whose capabilities lag behind the rest of your squad’s.
 Situations like these are the perfect opportunity to grind.
 You can freely repeat all Campaign missions and Dungeons as you need.
 Some quests may come with time restrictions, but plenty of adventures can be revisited as many times as you wish — assuming you have the in-game Energy for them.
 There are many reasons to replay missions, and leveling up is only one of them.